Share Price:

 People

+Our culture is underpinned by our values of being open and caring, creatively driven, forward thinking and proud of our heritage.
+Our values are intrinsic to Burberry and express who we are when we are at our best.
 We have also supplemented our values with initiatives and policies that support and safeguard our people’s wellbeing, combat the risk of modern slavery, and ensure that human rights are being respected and upheld at all times.

 Our Targets